-- You must receive your care from an in-network provider (for more information about this, see Section 2 in this chapter).
-In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
+- You may receive your care from an in-network or out-of-network provider (for more information about this, see Section 2 in this chapter).
+In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) may cost more.
+Our plan covers up to \$2,500 per plan year for covered services you receive from out-of-network providers.
+After the plan has paid \$2,500 for covered out-of-network services, you pay the full cost of any additional out-of-network services you receive.
 Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
-For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - o If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider with prior authorization from the plan.
+For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter.
+Medically necessary emergency care or urgently needed services do not count towards your \$2,500 out-of-network benefit limit. - o If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider with prior authorization from the plan.
 In this situation, you will pay the same as you would pay if you got the care from an in-network provider.
-For information about getting approval to see an out-ofnetwork doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+For information about getting approval to see an out-ofnetwork doctor, see Section 2.3 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+Out-of-network kidney dialysis services do not count towards your \$2,500 out-of-network benefit limit.

-SECTION 2 Use providers in the plan's network to get your medical care

-Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care
+SECTION 2 Use providers in the plan's network to get your medical care Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care